JuliaDynamics/Associations.jl/docs/src/index.md

 Our main goal with this package is to provide an easily extendible library of association measures, and an as-complete-as-possible set of their estimators.
-We also want to lower the entry-point to the field of causal inference and association quantification, by providing well-documented implementations of literature methods with runnable code examples.
+We also want to lower the entry-point to the field of association quantification, independence testing and causal inference, by providing well-documented implementations of literature methods with runnable code examples.

 ## Input data